Baptouuuu/Sy/docs/tutorial/2 - Bootstrap the framework.md

 <script src="vendor/sy/dist/framework.js"></script>
 ```

-When you include the framework javascript, it only declares its clases under the global variable `Sy`.
+When you include the framework javascript, it only declares its classes under the global variable `Sy`.
 Meaning: it doesn't messup the `window` variable and it doesn't do anything by itself until you tell it to.

 ## Kernel